ccm-innovation/react-initicon/README.md

 |`brightness`|String|Specify the `hsl` lightness (brightness) value|

 ## Contributing
 Modify the files in the `src` folder.
 Before committing, update the build by running `npm run build`.
-This will babelify the code and then bundle into `initicon.min.j` for a browser version.
+This will babelify the code and then bundle into `initicon.min.js` for a browser version.